algorithmica-org/algorithmica/content/english/hpc/algorithms/gcd.md

 }
 ```

-It runs in 91ns — which is good enough to leave it there.
+It runs in 91ns, which is good enough to leave it there.

-If somebody wants to try to shove off a few more nanoseconds by re-writing assembly by hand or trying a lookup table to save a few last iterations, please [let me know](http://sereja.me/).
+If somebody wants to try to shave off a few more nanoseconds by rewriting the assembly by hand or trying a lookup table to save a few last iterations, please [let me know](http://sereja.me/).

 ### Acknowledgements